fbpx

 1. Did you grow up in Nairobi?

 Yes, I grew up in Nairobi, Kitale lane, off Dennis Pritt road – for the better part of my childhood.
-Then we moved to Mountain View in 1998 and in 2002 after my Dad retired from government I moved to Highrise bordering Kibera then later on to Uhuru Estate in Eastlands.
+Then we moved to Mountain View in 1998 and in 2002 after my Dad retired from the government I moved to Highrise bordering Kibera then later on to Uhuru Estate in Eastlands.
 I can confidently say that I qualify to vie for the Nairobi gubernatorial seat in future as I understand Nairobi residents’ frustrations from all walks of life.
 My parents always reiterate that they chose to raise me in the city because they saw it as a privilege, a rite of passage and a town that would challenge and shape me.

-What was memorable about my childhood was being able to freely borrow something as little as sugar or salt from the neighbors, I doubt people still do that nowadays!
-The red phone booth at the entrance of Kitale Lane estate left behind fond memories for majority of the tenants who then had no access to cellular networks.
+What was memorable about my childhood was being able to freely borrow something as little as sugar or salt from the neighbours, I doubt people still do that nowadays!
+The red phone booth at the entrance of Kitale Lane estate left behind fond memories for the majority of the tenants who then had no access to cellular networks.
 The living room couches – where I redeemed all the coins that I used to gratify my break time needs at school.
 The entire estate feared the old man that lived in house number 10.
 We played marbles, hide-and-seek, musical chairs during birthday parties, tag, and chobo ua!

 1. What do you love about Nairobi?